kwaldenphd/football-exhibits/README.md

 Link to our group: https://arcg.is/1C1Xry2

+Link to sample project: https://arcg.is/0iCDzG

+Link to underlying map: https://arcg.is/9KzD0

 How much are they just annotating map points (versus digging into other aspects of StoryMaps functionality)

 ### Exhibit